 Borrow a Telus Smart Hub from the Library!

 Through a generous donation from Telus, High River Library is able to offer you Internet service wherever you are.
-We now have two ZTE Smart Hubs (with data included) for loan.
+We now have four ZTE Smart Hubs (with data included) for loan.

 How it works